Gemini (The Twins) Constellation

 The Latin genitive of the constellation name is "Geminorum" (pronounced ˌdʒɛmɪˈnɒrəm) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Geminorum (the brightest star of Gemini based on the Bayer catalog); or 23 Geminorum (the 23th star in the constellation of Gemini based on the Flamsteed catalog).

-Sky chart of Gemini from your location
+Sky Chart of Gemini Constellation

 Here we provide a simplified sky chart of the Gemini constellation.
 Alternatively it is possible to locate Gemini in the night sky using our Online Interactive Planetarium.

-Visibility of Gemini from your location
+Visibility of Gemini Constellation

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.